Sports Coach Logo Sports Coach Training Principles Fitness Components

 A former goalkeeper for both Manchester United and Rangers, Andy Goram is no stranger to the world of mental health problems.
 He visited Alcoholics Anonymous after realising he had a problem with drinking, and he was also diagnosed with a form of schizophrenia in the 1990s.
 Luckily, schizophrenia therapy and medication choices have developed and become more widely known in recent decades - and that is partly due to the bravery of people like Goram.
 They decided to go public with their diagnosis.

 Sportsmen and women may face more problems than others if they mentally go through a tough time.
-But thanks to the courage of those who have decided to speak out.
-The world of sport is becoming a better place for those who experience issues.
-And with more and more sportspeople going public about their problems, likely fan acceptance and structural support will get better and better.
+But thanks to the courage of those who have decided to speak out, the world of sports is becoming a better place for those who experience issues.
+With more and more sportspeople going public about their problems, fan acceptance and structural support will likely get better and better.

 Page Reference